practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Oberon/README.md

 <br/>

-## Installing the Oxford Oberon-2 compiler (OBC)
+## Installing the Oxford Oberon-2 Compiler (OBC)

 Principially, I followed the instructions at [Installing OBC release 3.3](https://spivey.oriel.ox.ac.uk/corner/Installing_OBC_release_3.3) with the goal to install the pre-compiled sources in Debian package _obc_3.3.0_amd64.deb_ on my Ubuntu 24 LTS system (with 64 bits).

-But two pre-requisites made problems for a correct and complete installation, and that have been these two packages:
+But two pre-requisites made problems for a correct and complete installation, and that have been these packages:

 - libgtksourceview
 - libffi7